davibe/castoro/README.md

         --cli-controller # enables cli controller

-### Mode(s)

-#### "original"
+#### Mode(s) explained

-The tool will stream un-modified input file using HTTP.
+- **original**: The tool will stream un-modified input file using HTTP.
 Since chromecast is picky about formats (expecially audio ones) the file must be properly encoded.

-#### "stream-transcode" (default)

-The tool will live transcode the input file to fit chromecast audio capabilities using ffmpeg. <s>At the moment this disables seeking support.</s> Now there is experimental seek support.
+- **stream-transcode** (default): The tool will live transcode the input file to fit chromecast audio capabilities using ffmpeg.
+Seeking is supported in this case, but slower.

-#### "transcode"

-The tool will
+- **transcode**: The tool will

-1. start to cast the input media to the chromecast using stream-transcode mode (no seeking enabled)
+    1. start to cast the input media to the chromecast using stream-transcode mode (slower seeking)
     2. start a transcoding process converts the entire input media
-3. as soon as the transcoding (2) is finished it will switch playback to the trascoded file (seeking will be re-enabled)
+    3. as soon as the transcoding (2) is finished it will switch playback to the trascoded file (faster seeking)

 ### Cli controller